 It is possible to translate this word in several ways.
 Firstly, the Merriam-Webster dictionary translates it as “constitution.”
 However, versions such as “citizenship” or “form of government” are also usual.
 That is how Aristotle understands the word.
 We recommend reading his Politics!

 Nevertheless, some Roman scholars, including Cicero, see it as a synonym to Res Publica.
 You see, Res Publica is in Latin, the language of Rome.
 And on the other hand, Politeia is in Greek.
-Furthermore, Plato’s The Public is called Politeia in Greek and Res Publica in Latin!
+Furthermore, Plato’s The Republic is called Politeia in Greek and Res Publica in Latin!